 Connect with the local “scene” and exchange ideas

-So as to not exhibit alone and seem even more vain than I am each year I try to invite and showcase one or two artists in the creative scene that I really admire.
-It is for me the opportunity to connect and interact with great minds and understand a bit better how they work and maybe even become friends.
+So as to not exhibit alone and seem even more vain/narcissistic than I am each year I try to invite and showcase one or two artists in the creative scene that I really admire.
+It is for me the opportunity to connect and interact with people I admire and understand a bit better how they work and maybe even become friends.
 I also really want to showcase people that I think deserve more attention and more appreciation for their work.
+There is so much talent in Berlin that goes unnoticed that doing my small part to change that feels right.

 Increase odds to meet up with the people you like and people you don’t even know yet

-When a person offers to meet up for a birthday it usually involves one ponctual timeslot.
-On the contrary if you organize a week long exhibition you offer your friends the opportunity to pick a time that suits them best which dramatically increases the odds of actually catching up with them.
-Friends can just come and go whenever they want and whenever they are available: some friends will hang out there the entire time and some will just pass by 5 minutes and I love it, no constraints, no pressure, liberty of format.
+When a person offers to meet up for a birthday it usually involves one ponctual timeslot: you send out an invite with a date and a time.
+On the contrary if you organize a week long exhibition (which is a typical format for a group show for instance) you offer your friends/acquaintances the opportunity to pick a time that suits them best which dramatically increases the odds of actually catching up with them.
+Friends can just come and go whenever they want and whenever they are available: some people will hang out there the entire time and some will just pass by 5 minutes and it makes total sense, no constraints, no pressure, liberty of format.

 Serendipity is at the core of my art practice: I try to leverage mass productions methods (“creative” bots) and randomness to increase odds to find gems.
 This also works with people and for life in general: the more people you meet the higher the chances are to meet interesting people.